|

 thread life is to

-use a Teflon (PTFE) thread like Gore-Tex Tenara (see next answer).
+use one of the Teflon (PTFE) threads (see next answer).

 Proper tension and fit is also important- baggy, loose,